 Line 5 - Net California capital gain Complete Schedule D on Side 6 of Form 100 and enter the California net capital gain from Schedule D, line 11 on Form 100, line 5.
 Get FTB Pub.
-1061 for instructions on determining the net capital gain when a combined report is filed.
+1061 for instructions on combined report is filed.